joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6505402/2025/07/20/blue-jays-takeaways-deadline-priority/

 **Mets set to recall Francisco Alvarez from Triple A: Sources**\
-`The 23-year-old catcher to earn another chance in the majors after responding well to a demotion last month.`\
+`The 23-year-old catcher will get another chance in the majors after responding well to a demotion last month.`\
 https://nytimes.com/athletic/6505462/2025/07/20/ny-mets-francisco-alvarez-recall-sources/

 **Great Britain Sail Grand Prix: New Zealand victorious on day spectator boat invades course**\